 Luther and his followers held strong beliefs concerning marriage and clergy.
 Article XXIII of the Augsburg Confession argued that priests should be permitted to marry and that this stance represented God’s will.

-In support of their arguments, the first Lutherans pointed to relevant passages of the Bible, including the teachings of the Apostle Paul and Jesus Christ himself.
+In support of their arguments, the first Lutherans pointed to relevant Bible passages, including the Apostle Paul and Jesus Christ’s teachings.
 (Also see Do Lutherans Believe in Predestination?)

 Here are some of the highlights of Article XXIII justifying clerical marriage in the 16th century:

-- Among the reasons that God created man was for man to procreate and produce future generations; to fulfill this purpose requires that men and women marry and have offspring
+- One reason God created man was for man to procreate and produce future generations; to fulfill this requires that men and women marry and have offspring.

 - Because “sexual immorality” is a part of human nature and only a select few can suppress its urges, marriage is a necessary convention for people (including priests) to satisfy their sexual needs with their spouses rather than “fall into the fire by their lusts” (Also see Can Lutherans Marry Non-Lutherans?)

-- In the Bible, it is written that not all men are fit or capable of leading a “single life” (to be unmarried meant to be single, and thereby, celibate) and that “it is better to marry than to burn”
+- The Bible teaches that not all men are fit or capable of leading a “single life” (to be unmarried meant to be single, and thereby, celibate) and that “it is better to marry than to burn.”

-- With the passage of time, humankind grows spiritually weaker, and prudence dictates that clergy be allowed to marry to “guard that no more vices steal into Germany”
+- Over time, humankind grows spiritually weaker, and prudence dictates that clergy be allowed to marry to “guard that no more vices steal into Germany.”

-- In ancient times and up to the 12th century, priests in Germany were permitted to marry and have families (Martin Luther and his early followers were German)
+- In ancient times and up to the 12th century, the Catholic church permitted priests in Germany to marry and have families (Martin Luther and his early followers were German).

-- As a matter of practicality, there will be a shortage of priests and pastors if the prohibition against clerical marriages continues any longer (Also see Do Lutheran Clergy Wear Collars?)
+- As a matter of practicality, there will be a shortage of priests and pastors if the prohibition against clerical marriages continues.
+(Also see Do Lutheran Clergy Wear Collars?)

 Martin Luther Championed (Clerical) Marriage